MohabElziny/Breezy/README.md

 The android app lets you:
 * Get your current location weather condition
-* Get weather condition for specific location on map
+* Get weather conditions for a specific location on the map
-* Add specific city to your favorites to keep track of the it's weather
+* Add a specific city to your favorites to keep track of its weather
-* Add alert time which will notify you with your current weather condation at this time
+* Add alert time which will notify you of your current weather condition at this time
 * Supports Arabic and English languages
 * Supports different units